practicingruby/practicing-ruby-paid/posts/v5/003-evented-io.md

 EventEmitter is a module which we can include into classes that can send and receive events.
 In some sense this is the most important part of our event
 loop: It defines how we use and reason about events in the system.
-Changing it later will introduce changes all over the place.
+Modifying it later will require changes all over the place.

 Some notes: